becahp/tematres-wp-integration/README.md

 When informing a Tematres API URL, WP recognizes the terms registered in Tematres as Tags available to publish to posts.

 ### Usage
 Install and activate the plugin.
-Go to the "Tematres WP" menu in the panel and configure the requirements:
+Go to the "Tematres WP Integration" menu in the panel and configure the requirements:
 - Tematres API URL
 - Tag Name
 - Post where the tags will be applied